Introduction: Extended Producer Responsibility

 Corpseed Procedure EPR Certification from Central Pollution Control Board

-- Provide necessary documents for central pollution control board.
+- Provide necessary documents for the central pollution control board.

-- We will assign a dedicated consultant, expert in managing the whole process of getting EPR certificate from CPCB
+- We will assign a dedicated consultant, an expert in managing the whole process of getting an EPR certificate from CPCB

 - Our expert will draft & file the application with CPCB